tnordquist/recursion-1/docs/index.md

 ## Other applications

 <a name="palindrome-traditional"></a>Recursion isn't limited to mathematical problems.
-Many of non-mathematical problems can be expressed in recursive terms&mdash;with potential for recursive implementation&mdash;as well.
+Many non-mathematical problems can be expressed in recursive terms&mdash;with potential for recursive implementation&mdash;as well.
 A number of puzzles, such as the _Tower of Hanoi_, can best be understood in recursive terms.
-The task of parsing the source code of many programming languages, during compilation, is often sepecified and implemented as a recursive process.
-Even parsing natural language is at least partially a recursive task.
+The task of parsing (during compilation) the source code of many programming languages is often specified and implemented as a recursive process.
+Even processing natural language is at least partially a recursive task.

 ### Example: Palindromes